 The Azalea Festival not only highlights the beauty of nature in spring, but also plays host to a parade, a variety of food vendors, carriage rides through the blooms and more.
 The annual Azalea Festival parade features everything from floats, antique cars, clowns and pageant queens, to horseback riders and cyclists.

-In recent years, this much-loved festival has expanded to include a chili cook-off, quilt exhibits, arts and craft displays, a bike ride and plenty of live entertainment.
+In recent years, this much-loved festival has expanded to include a chili cook-off, quilt exhibits, arts and craft displays, a 5K, 15K and fun run, a bike ride and plenty of live entertainment.
 In mid-April, the park will welcome visitors for Party in the Park, a tasting of Oklahoma food and wine in a breathtaking setting.
 Thousands of tulips will be in bloom surrounding the event, which will be set up on a lawn under tents.
-Live entertainment will be provided.

 Celebrate the kaleidoscope of color that blooms each spring.
 Enjoy free tours of Honor Heights Park and don't forget your camera - you'll want to capture every bloom and every memory at the Azalea Festival.